grusite/frontend-wallaclone/README.md

 I explain how the application works (architecture, tech used and functions) in the [next video](urlDrive).

-I haven't done all the features asked by the PO by lack of time.
+I haven't done all the features asked by the PO due to lack of time.
 There is no public and private views, the only public views are those related to authentication, the rest are private.

-I have focused on the authentication part (in both backend and frontend):
+I have focused on the <b>authentication</b> part (in both backend and frontend):

 - Login
   - Traditional